Beyond Poisson: First-Passage Asymptotics of Renewal Shot Noise: Abstract

 \section{Abstract}

 The first-passage time (FPT) of a stochastic signal to a threshold is a fundamental observable across physics, biology, and finance.
-While renewal shot noise is a canonical model for such signals, analytical results for its FPT have remained confined to the Poisson (Markovian) case, despite the prevalence of non-Poisson arrival statistics in applications from neuronal spiking to gene expression.
-We break this long-standing barrier by deriving the first universal asymptotic formula for the mean FPT $\langle T_b \rangle$ to reach level $b$ for renewal shot noise with general arrival statistics and exponential marks.
-Our central result is a closed-form expression that reveals precisely how general inter-arrival statistics impact the naive Arrhenius law.
-We show that the short-time behavior of the interarrival distribution dictates universal scaling corrections, ranging from stretched-exponential to algebraic, that can dramatically accelerate threshold crossing.
-Furthermore, we argue and confirm numerically that the full FPT distribution becomes exponential at large thresholds, implying that $\langle T_b \rangle$ provides a complete asymptotic characterization.
-Our work, enabled by a novel exact solution for the moments of the noise, establishes a general framework for analyzing extreme events in non-Markovian systems with relaxation.
+While renewal shot noise is a canonical model for such signals, analytical results for its FPT have remained confined to the Poisson (Markovian) case, even though non-Poisson arrival statistics are common in systems from neuronal spiking to gene expression.
+Here, we overcome this long-standing limitation by deriving a universal asymptotic formula for the mean FPT (MFPT) $\langle T_b \rangle$ to reach level $b$ for renewal shot noise with arbitrary arrival statistics and exponential marks.
+Our central result is a simple, closed-form expression that exposes the physical mechanism by which temporal correlations in arrivals modulate the baseline Arrhenius law.
+We show that bursty arrivals introduce universal scaling corrections that markedly accelerate threshold crossings.
+In turn, non-bursty arrivals remain Arrhenius-like, directly linking temporal burstiness to Arrhenius scaling.
+Furthermore, we \ju{show} and confirm numerically that the full FPT distribution becomes exponential at large thresholds, implying that $\langle T_b \rangle$ provides a complete asymptotic characterization.
+Our work, enabled by a novel exact expression for the moments of the noise, establishes a general framework for analyzing extreme events in non-Markovian systems with relaxation.

 Threshold-crossing events driven by stochastic jump-decay processes are ubiquitous across physics, biology, and finance.
 In neurons, spikes occur when membrane voltage exceeds a threshold between synaptic inputs~\cite{GerstnerKistler2002,burkittReviewIntegrateandfire,drosteExactAnalytical,rijalExactDistribution,robinModelingEmergent}; in gene expression, bursty mRNA/protein levels must cross regulatory thresholds to trigger phenotypic switching~\cite{PeccoudYcart1995,FriedmanCaiXie2006PRL,ShahrezaeiSwain2008PNAS,GoldingEtAl2005Cell,RajVanOudenaarden2008Cell,meyerGeometryInducedBurstingDynamics2012,szavits-nossanSolvingStochastic}; in materials science, stress fluctuations trigger yielding events with relaxation between avalanches~\cite{zhuTemperatureStrainRate,sollichRheologySoft}; and in finance, barrier crossings determine option pricing and ruin probabilities~\cite{riceRandomNoiseI,leveilleCompoundTrend}.
 In all these contexts, the first-passage time (FPT) of the noise process $X(t)$ to a threshold $b$ is the central observable.